datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-You applied summarising functions to SELECT statements in practice.
-Furthermore we explored the use case of WHERE clause and HAVING clause.
+Furthermore you explored the use case of summarising data using aggregated functions such as SUM and AVG

+Then you learned about difference between WHERE clause and HAVING clause when applying conditions in a SQL statement {{2}}
+T
-The HAVING clause was added to SQL because the WHERE keyword could not be used with aggregate functions.
+he HAVING clause was added to SQL because the WHERE keyword could not be used with aggregated functions.

-The functions showed on the right were used to summarise numeric type of columns.

-You were able to answer key questions like what’s the total sales to date.
+You were able to answer key questions like

+What’s the total sales to date.
+What’s the average sales?

 ---